I’m Victoria—a psychotherapist—I have a passion for engaging the body in the work of therapy

 Blending insight-oriented therapy with myth, metaphor, and embodied somatic work for a unique healing approach to creating change

-I hold a master’s degree in Counseling Psychology—Emphasis in Depth Psychology, from Pacifica Graduate Institute.
-There I trained in a compassionate, client-centered approach to therapy that promotes wholeness and self-acceptance.
-My work emphasizes mindfulness, authenticity, and autonomy, with a focus on helping clients cultivate healthier relationships and more liberated lives.
+Drawn to deeper understanding of self and a love of story, I sought a master’s degree in Counseling Psychology—Emphasis in Depth Psychology, from Pacifica Graduate Institute.
+There I trained in a compassionate, client-centered approach that promotes wholeness, and self-acceptance.

-Integrating somatic and trauma-informed psychotherapy practice
+Integrating somatic and trauma-informed psychotherapy

 A deepening approach to anxiety